pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/methods.md

 After that, you are free from having to store values in the database.
 You can use the constructs/destructs to do whatever actions you'd like.
 For instance, on the multiple relationship field, there is a separate plugin that is used to display related entries using the binding table create and maintained separately from the normal field processes.

 However, you need to have a way to display data from this field on the back end if the user wants to.
-To display data on the back end, you should use the alt\_pre\_output plugin below:
+To display data on the back end, you should use the `alt_pre_output` plugin below.

 ### alt\_pre\_output(<span>$row\_id, $params, $field\_type, $stream</span>)

-The alt\_pre\_output method will be called in lieu of pre\_output on the back end.
+The `alt_pre_output` method will be called in lieu of `pre_output` on the back end.
 It allows users to show a canonical data display when viewing entry data on the back end.

 <table cellpadding="0" cellspacing="0" class="docs_table">
  <thead>